nuts-foundation/nuts-node/docs/pages/deployment/backup-restore.rst

 Other
 =====

-There's one additional piece of data that requires a backup: the list of trusted DIDs.
+Additionaly, the list of trusted VC issuers must be backed up as well.
 Trusted issuers of VCs are stored in  ``vcr/trusted_issuers.yaml`` inside the ``datadir`` directory.
 If the contents of this file is your primary store for trusted issuers (you're not managing them in an external administrative system), make sure to make a backup.